 Cholent, Dafina, Shkhina, Chamin

+One big happy low and slow food family, from every corner of the world!
+Every single country proudly and excitedly claims her cholent trademarks.
 The name just depends where you grew up.
 The stuff of nostalgia!
-And of course one region will always favor one style and one set of flavor over another, but it is still undeniably one big happy cholent family.
+And of course one region will always favor one style and one set of flavor over another, but the possibilities are endless.
 So forget about proper-credit turf wars, and let them all play in the same sand box!

 Cholent (presumably from the French chaud-lent, or “hot and slow”)—a dish of meats, potatoes, and beans—was born of the necessity to serve something hot for lunch on Saturdays.
 Since Orthodox Jews do not cook on the Shabbos, they devised a dish that would cook very slowly the night before.The delicious aromas permeate the whole house.
 I have many Jewish friends who cannot take the Shabbos quite seriously unless they have their fill of cholent.

 I get countless requests for a “totally gasless” recipe, and my answer always is, while I think this would be pure utopia (come on guys, get real!
 We are cooks, not magicans), I have many ideas for versions that are “environmentally safe” (as my son calls it with a wink).
 Take a look at all I do with it: Sephardi, Ashkenazi, low carb, low starch, gluten-free, vegetarian, soup, you name it!
 I have a complete cholent chapter in my Whole Foods Cookbook!

 Here is my basic cholent recipe

 I start, as always, with the “mother” recipe, then I take it a dozen exciting places, always using the basic as a departure point.